Fund for Innovations in Sustainable Conferencing Initiative

 In 2019, concerned about the environmental impact of conferences, members of our Board of Directors – Sally Lowell, Alastair Downie, Kate Storey and Holly Sheils – came up with the idea of a new initiative to encourage and support sustainability.

-They wanted to provide technical, logistical and financial support to help biologists make events more sustainable and, in 2020, the Sustainable Conferencing Initiative was born.
+They wanted to provide technical, logistical and financial support to help biologists make events more sustainable and, in 2020, the Fund for Innovations in Sustainable Conferencing Initiative was born.